Digital Nomad Life in Contadora Island, Panama

 When we asked people living in Contadora Island about club and activities where newcomers can meet others, they responded:

 "Contadora Island, is a small island with a tight-knit community, and expats often join local clubs and participate in activities to meet people and integrate into the local culture.
 One popular activity is joining the local fishing club, where expats can bond over shared interests and learn from local experts.
 Another popular activity is joining the local yacht club, which offers opportunities for sailing, socializing, and participating in regattas.
 Expats also often participate in local community events, such as festivals and holiday celebrations, which provide opportunities to meet locals and other expats.
 In addition to joining clubs and participating in activities, expats often meet people through volunteering.
 There are numerous opportunities to volunteer on the island, from helping with beach cleanups to assisting with local school programs.
 Expats also meet people through language exchange programs, where they can practice their Spanish with locals and help them with English.
 This not only helps expats improve their language skills but also fosters cultural exchange and understanding.
 Finally, many expats meet people simply by being active in the community.
-Whether it's shopping at the local market, dining at local restaurants, or simply taking a walk on the beach, everyday activities provide plenty of opportunities to meet and interact with locals and other expats," said one expat who made the move to Contadora Island.
+Whether it's shopping at the local market, dining at local restaurants, or simply taking a walk on the beach, everyday activities provide plenty of opportunities to meet and interact with locals and other expats," said one person in Contadora Island.

 What is life like in Contadora Island?